 The culprit?
 A little gene called DRD4.

 When you carry a variant of that gene, which is a dopamine receptor, you are more likely, according to researcher Justin Garcia, “we already know that while many people experience sexual activity, the circumstances, meaning and behavior is different for each person,” said Garcia.
 “Some will experience sex with committed romantic partners, others in uncommitted one-night stands.
-Many will experience multiple types of cheatinghusband2sexual relationships, some even occurring at the same time, while others will exchange sex for resources or money.
+Many will experience multiple types of sexual relationships, some even occurring at the same time, while others will exchange sex for resources or money.
 What we didn’t know was how we are motivated to engage in one form and not another, particularly when it comes to promiscuity and infidelity.”

 That same gene appears to make us want to hit the bottle and the blackjack table.
 Dopamine is involved in the brain’s pleasure and reward system.
 In cases of uncommitted sex, the risks may be high but the rewards are high, too, which can produce a big ol’ dopamine rush.